 Continue reading “What Are the Different UX Career Options?”

 How do you obtain UX experience when you can’t quit your job to go to school?
 What are some ways to get real-world experience in order to build a UX portfolio?

 Continue reading “How to Get Real-World UX Experience without Going Back to School”

-In January 2020, I’ll be speaking at the 2020 QRCA Conference in Austin, Texas.
-The name of my talk is “UX Research Is Not a Synonym for Usability Testing.”
+In January 2020, I spoke at the 2020 QRCA Conference in Austin, Texas.
+The name of my talk was “UX Research Is Not a Synonym for Usability Testing.”

 The inspiration for my talk actually came to me immediately while attending the 2019 conference… Sometimes when I introduced myself as a UX researcher to another qualitative researcher, I heard, “I do usability testing, too!”
 Hhm?